monsoonmaelstrom/book2/book2.md

 He shrugs slightly, then gestures for me to approach the front of the room where he’s leaning against a desk.

 I resist the urge to shake my head and stay where I am.
-I brace myself, and then I stand and walk down the aisle between the student desks.
+Instead, I brace myself, and then I stand and walk down the aisle between the student desks.

-“Best to get this over with now,” he says softly to me, before addressing the others again.
+“Best to get this over with now,” he says to me softly, before addressing the others again.
 “This is your classmate, Hazel Raidane.
 The daughter,” he pauses to glance at me.

 I nod tightly.